Social Security Consultant Near MeMaximize Your Social Security Income With Experienced Financial Advisors in Wentzville, MO

 2. Work at Least 35 Full Years

-The Social Security Administration determines your monthly Social Security benefits using "average indexed monthly earnings" (AIME).
-AIME considers your 35 highest-earning years.
-If you are in the workforce for less than 35 years, the years you didn't work count for nothing.
-If you have more than 35 years of recorded income, the years with the highest income will take the place of the years you earned the least, increasing your Social Security income.
+The Social Security Administration determines how much you'll receive for your payout by using "average indexed monthly earnings" (AIME).
+AIME is based off the 35 years you made the most money.
+If you didn't work for 35 years, the years you didn't work will count as zeros.
+If you were in the workforce for more than 35 years, the years in which you earned the most will cancel out the years you earned the least, boosting your monthly check.

 If you continue working in Wentzville, MO after you've started receiving Social Security, those years will count towards your AIME once you start claiming full benefits.